Moniro Ravanipour

-Moniro Ravanipour (منیرو روانیپور; born July 24, 1952) is an Iranian-American and internationally acclaimed innovative writer who is the author of ten titles published in Iran, including two collections of short fiction, Kanizu and Satan's Stones, and the novels The Drowned, Heart of Steel, and Gypsy by Fire.
+Moniro Ravanipour (منیرو روانیپور; born July 24, 1952) is an Iranian-American and internationally acclaimed innovative writer who is the author of ten titles published in Iran, and many more in United States, including two collections of short fiction, Kanizu and Satan's Stones, and the novels The Drowned, Heart of Steel, and Gypsy by Fire.
 Her tales, described as "reminiscent in their fantastic blend of realism, myth, and superstition of writers like Rulfo, Garcia Marquez, even Tutuola," frequently take as their setting the small, remote village in southern Iran where she was born.
 Nahid Mozaffari, editor of Strange Times, My Dear: The International PEN Anthology of Contemporary Iranian Literature, wrote that Ravanipour "has been successful in the treatment of the complex subjects of tradition and modernity, juxtaposing elements of both, and exposing them in all their contradictions without idealizing either."
 Ravanipour was among seventeen activists to face trial in Iran for their participation in the 2000 Berlin Conference, accused of taking part in anti-Iran propaganda.
 Copies of her current work were recently stripped from bookstore shelves in Iran in a countrywide police action.
 She is a former Brown University International Writers Project Fellow.

 Early life

-Moniro Ravanipour was born on 1952, in Bushehr, South of Iran.
-She lived in Bushehr till she was 17, and moved to Shiraz for Pahlavi Private High school.
-She joined Shiraz Pahlavi University in 1972 and studied Chemistry, and then changed major and took a degree in psychology.
+Moniro Ravanipour was born in Jofreh Mahini, near Bushehr, South of Iran.
+She lived in Jofreh till she was 10, and then moved to Boushehr.
+Then went to Shiraz for Pahlavi Private High School.
+She joined Shiraz Pahlavi University in 1972 and studied Chemistry, and then changed major and took a degree in Psychology.

-She started theatre in Bushehr and joined the Theater and Literary Society of Bushehr.

-Acting and theatre experience
+Acting and theater experience

-Moniro joined a theatre group in Bushehr called The Theatre and Literary Society of Bushehr.
+Moniro joined a theater group in Bushehr called The Theater and Literary Society of Bushehr.
 In 1967 Moniro acted in Mother, a play by Manouchehr Atashi.
 She then continued to act and participated in the production of several plays in Shiraz.
 Moniro worked with a group of college students for a play called Abazar Ghafari which was banned later.
 In 1975 she joined Shiraz Theatre Group for producing a play named Moalem, by Shapour Jowrkesh, and in 1976 participated in Tous Theatre Festival, and worked with Shapour Jowrkesh again, for a play named Khoubchehr.